dbos-inc/dbos-docs/README.md

 ### Publish on Github

-Publishing is done automatically by a commit hook--you should never need to run this yourself.
+Publishing is done automatically by a commit hook.
+You should never need to run this yourself:

 ```
 GIT_USER=<GITHUB_USERNAME> npx run deploy